NextCenturyCorporation/mcs-scene-generator/ILE_API.md

         up appearing below objects which can cause the objects to fall into the hole.
     - `l_occluders`: A random L-shaped occluder.
-    - `lava`: A random floor area's texture is changed to lava.
+    - `lava`: A random area in the floor is changed to a pool of lava.
     - `moving_occluders`: A random occluder on a pole that moves up and rotates to reveal anything behind it and then back down.
 It may repeat the movement indefinitely or stop after the first iteration.